Universities in the United Kingdom: Since 1992

 A major change to UK higher education occurred in 1992 with the abolition of the "binary divide" between universities and polytechnics.
 By the Further and Higher Education Act 1992, the polytechnics and the Scottish central institutions all became universities.
 These post-1992 (or "new") institutions nearly doubled the number of universities in the UK.

 In 1993, the University of London underwent a major shake-up, with the larger colleges being granted direct access to government funding and the right to confer University of London degrees themselves.
 This was a major step towards their being recognised generally as de facto universities.

 In 1997, Cardiff University (then the University of Wales, Cardiff) was granted degree awarding powers.
 This was the first time such powers had been granted to a constituent institution of a university (although the University of Wales, Lampeter held degree awarding powers, these were granted prior to it joining the federal university).
 Over the next decade, all of the constituent institutions of the University of Wales and many of those of the University of London gained their own degree awarding powers.

 In 2005, Cardiff University left the University of Wales, which shifted to a confederal structure in 2007 before being essentially dissolved following a series of scandals in 2011.
 In 2007, Imperial College left the University of London, raising fears about the future of that federal institution.
 However, it has survived and attracted new members, although many of the larger colleges now award their own degrees.
 In 2016, City University, London was the first institute to voluntarily surrender university status when it became a college of the University of London.

-In 2018, The Guardian reported that hundreds of academics has been accused of bullying students and colleagues, leading to calls from Venki Ramakrishnan, president of the Royal Society, for an overhaul of workplace practices in universities and from Fiona Watt, chair of the Medical Research Council, for an annual national audit of bullying incidents.
+In 2018, The Guardian reported that hundreds of academics had been accused of bullying students and colleagues, leading to calls from Venki Ramakrishnan, president of the Royal Society, for an overhaul of workplace practices in universities and from Fiona Watt, chair of the Medical Research Council, for an annual national audit of bullying incidents.